-I attended a workshop this weekend at Ruby's Clay Studio in SF with Scott Jennings
+I attended a workshop this weekend at Ruby's Clay Studio in SF with Scott Jennings.

 Scott's work is almost exclusively hand built.
 His pieces are light, clean, tight, and precise, yet organic and soft.
 His colors match his style of work perfectly!
 It's quite obvious he makes very thoughtful decisions and works hard at his craft.